 However, with scenarios like BYOD (Bring Your Own Device), comes a higher risk of data security.
 Almost 90% of US employees use their own smartphones at work, and some 60% of companies never remove business data from their employees’ devices.
 Moreover, a stunning 50% of the companies face breaches through employee devices.
 These figures indicate only the tip of the iceberg.

 A coherent BYOD policy is thus essential to ensure the protection of data at workplaces.
 This policy should address the following areas:

-- Acceptable norms for device use in the workplace.
+- Acceptable forms for device use in the workplace.

 - Installation of the minimum required security in the devices.